salogel42/Paddle-Ball-Processing-JS/README.md

 Use all your knowledge of ProcessingJS to get the ball to bounce when it hits the paddle!

 ### Clean it up!
-You know the drill.
-Get it checked before moving on.
+Again, clean up your code!
+No need to get it checked this time, you know the drill :)

 ## Lose condition

 Now, if your ball goes all the way to the bottom of the screen, we want the user to lose.
 So we should give the user a "Sorry, you lost!" message and reset the ball to the middle of the screen.

 ### Clean it up!
-You know the drill.
-Get it checked before moving on.
+Again, clean up your code!

 ### Update this repo!

 Make a fork of this repository if you haven't already.
 Go into the `paddle-ball-code.js` file and paste in your code, along with a comment with the link to your spin-off.

+Get one of the teaching staff to check your code!

 # Breakout!